Order of Paduka Keberanian Laila Terbilang

 The Most Exalted Order of Paduka Keberanian Laila Terbilang (Darjah Paduka Keberanian Laila Terbilang Yang Amat Gemilang), also translated as The Most Exalted Order of Famous Valour, is an order of Brunei.
 It was established on 1 August 1968 by Sultan Hassanal Bolkiah.

-Rank
+Current classes

-The order consists of three classes:
+The three classes of appointment to the Order are, from highest grade to lowest grade: